chanzuckerberg/czid-web/DEV_GUIDELINES.md

 **Other Best Practices**

-* Always create a new object when modifying component state.
+* **Don't Mutate Objects:** Always create a new object/array when modifying component state, instead of modifying the original object (even if you call `setState` afterward).
 This allows React to figure out if props have changed by via shallow comparison, and allows for future rendering optimizations using `React.PureComponent`. `lodash/fp` functions are immutable and do this by default.

-* Inside React components, define instance methods with arrow function syntax `foo = () => { ... }`.
+* **Use Arrow Functions:** Inside React components, define instance methods with arrow function syntax `foo = () => { ... }`.
 This removes the need for `this.foo = this.foo.bind(this)`.

-* Put all new API calls inside the `api` folder and use `get` and `postWithCSRF` instead of calling `axios` directly.
+* **Isolate API Calls:** Put all new API calls inside the `api` folder and use `get` and `postWithCSRF` instead of calling `axios` directly.
 The layer of indirection allows us to do things like convert snake_case to CamelCase and do standardized error handling in the future.

-* Be very careful of the the asynchronous nature of `this.setState`, as it can lead to subtle bugs.
+* **Be Conscious of setState:** Be very careful of the the asynchronous nature of `this.setState`, as it can lead to subtle bugs.
 The `prevState` version (`this.setState(prevState => {}`) can work as a quick fix, but overuse of `prevState` and wrapping entire functions in `this.setState` is discouraged.
 You can often reorganize your functions to remove the bug (and also clarify the different code flows).

 ### React-D3 integration